 - Kiah Park, Near Gympie QLD – 10th November – 15th November

 If you are interested in being informed as to when the next batch of clinics are available, please fill in and email us the Expression of Interest form Expression of Interest 2025 so we can let you know when they are happening.

-Horse Safety Australia is committed to improving the safety record of horse activities in Australia.
+Horse Safety Australia Inc is a national not for profit organization committed to improving the safety record of horse activities in Australia.
 We are doing this through a number of means:

-- qualifications for horse riding instructors, trainers, clinicians and trail guides
+- accrediting horse riding instructors, trainers, clinicians and trail guides

 - tips for safety around horses